MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_DstDoc_AccessMode** - Destination Document is read only/editable

 - **Data_DstDoc_AssistedReadingReasons** - Predefined set of values of why the destination document was opened in assisted reading mode

+- **Data_DstDoc_AsyncOpenKind –** Indicates whether a cached version of the new cloud document was opened and which asynchronous refresh logic was used.

 - **Data_DstDoc_ChunkingType** - Units used for incremental document open